Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 ### Dependencies

-The latest version of MC-Discord-Chat (2.2.4) supports the following Minecraft server versions:
+The latest Active version of MC-Discord-Chat (2.2.5) supports the following Minecraft server versions:

 - Minecraft 1.20.x
   - 1.20.4